theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Compilation flags are used to select which features will be enabled in the compiled version of Scratch Everywhere!.
 To use a compilation flag simply add it to the end of the make command (e.g. `make ENABLE_LOADSCREEN=0`).

--`ENABLE_LOADSCREEN` (default: `0` on Wii and Gamecube, `1` otherwise): If set to `1`, the loading screen is enabled, if set to `0` the screen is simply black during that time.
+- `ENABLE_LOADSCREEN` (default: `0` on Wii and Gamecube, `1` otherwise): If set to `1`, the loading screen is enabled, if set to `0` the screen is simply black during that time.
 This option crashes on Wii and GameCube when trying to load large projects.
 - `ENABLE_AUDIO` (default: `1`): If set to `1`, Audio will be enabled.
 If set to `0`, it will be disabled.
 - `ENABLE_CLOUDVARS` (default: `0`): If set to `1`, cloud variable support is enabled, if set to `0` cloud variables are treated like normal variables.
 If your project doesn't use cloud variables, it is recommended to leave this turned off.
 If you run into errors while building try turning this off and see if that fixes the errors.
 - **[Old 3DS]** `RAM_AMOUNT` (default: `72`): the amount of RAM, in megabytes, the old 3DS should be using.
 Can be set to `32`, `64`, `72`, `80`, or `96`.